rickharrison/validate.js/README.md

 ## Browserify

-It is published to npm under formvalidate.js
+It is published to npm under validate-js

 ```
-npm install formvalidate.js
+npm install validate-js
 ```

 ## Plugins